 - Take each ball and using wheat flour or chickpea flour, roll it out into 7 inch rounds.
 Do not worry about the shape.
 Just roll the flatbread so it is generally even thickness.
 Roll out the rest and keep covered with towel.

-- Cook over medium heat.
-Cook for 30 seconds, then flip.
+- Preheat a skillet over medium high heat.
+Once hot, place the rolled out flatbread on the skillet.
+Cook for 30 seconds, or until small bubbles start to appear, then flip.
 Cook for 30 seconds.
-Spray or spread a little oil on the flatbread and flip.
-Cook for another 30 seconds, spray oil on the current side, flip and cook again until golden brown spots .
+Brush or spread a little oil on the flatbread using a spoon and flip.
+Cook for another 15 seconds, brush oil on the current side, flip and cook again for a few seconds until golden brown spots.
+Remove from the skillet and place on a kitchen towel.
 Cook all of the flatbreads.
-Store on the counter for upto 2 days.
+Store on the counter for upto 2 days, in the fridge for a week and freeze for months.
+Reheat in the microwave or skillet

 Notes